zzzprojects/learn-orm/tutorials/net-core-2-x/api-changes.md

 ## Expanded Surface Area

-The total number of APIs available on .NET Core 2.0 has more than doubled in comparison with .NET Core 1.1.
+The total number of APIs available on .NET Core 2.0 has more than doubled compared with .NET Core 1.1.

 And with the Windows Compatibility Pack porting from .NET Framework has also become much simpler.

- - Some of the most common issues found when porting existing code to .NET Core are dependencies on APIs and technologies that are only found in .NET Framework.
+ - Some of the most common issues found when porting existing code to .NET Core are dependencies on APIs and technologies only found in .NET Framework.
  - The Windows Compatibility Pack provides many of these technologies, so it is much easier to build .NET Core applications and .NET Standard libraries.

 ### Package Contents